pradyparanjpe/pspman/README.rst

 Information
 ~~~~~~~~~~~

 This is still only an *aid*.
-A lot of work still needs to be done manually.
+A lot of work needs to be done manually.

 Order of Operation
 ~~~~~~~~~~~~~~~~~~